Dr James Rudge

 Before joining CDPRG, I completed my PhD in Infectious Disease Epidemiology at Imperial College London, researching the zoonotic transmission and population genetics of schistosomiasis in China and the Philippines.
 Prior to this I gained a BSc in Microbiology and an MSc in Modern Epidemiology, also at Imperial.

-I am a tutor and project supervisor for the LSHTM MSc Public Health (Distance Learning) programme, and Deputy Module Organiser for the Communicable Disease Control module (PHM202).
+I am involved in the LSHTM MSc Public Health (Distance Learning) programme, as Module Organiser and tutor for the Applied Communicable Disease Control module (PHM218), and MSc project supervisor.

-I am also Adjunt Professor in the Faculty of Public Health, Mahidol University, Thailand.
+I am also Adjunct Professor in the Faculty of Public Health, Mahidol University, Thailand.

 I am currently involved in the following research projects:

 - Understanding zoonotic and pandemic risk in relation to swine production and exchange systems in Cambodia (Role: PI, Funding: U.S. Defense Threat Reductio0n Agency)